L0WK3Y-IAAN/Burp-Suite-Sitemap-Tree-Visualizer/README.md

 ## **📂 Burp Suite Sitemap Tree Visualizer**

+⚠️ This project is WIP, updates will follow ⚠️

 ### **📌 Overview**
 This Python script **parses a Burp Suite sitemap XML export** and converts it into a **hierarchical tree structure**, mimicking Burp Suite's built-in sitemap view.